 After years of intense and rigorous karaoke training (and membership in the Ukulele Club of Winnipeg), I finally made it into show business: I made up one half (and approximately 20% of the talent) of A For Effort, Winnipeg's only slam-poetry-folk-rock-educational-parody duo.
 My good friend Steve and I performed poems and songs about teacher assessment practices, literacy, our love of librarians, and awkward moments between educators that need to be filled with professional banter.
 We lowered musical standards and ruined teacher professional development days for everyone from 2007 - 2012!

 In December, 2017 I got to perform with my ukulele at the Burton Cummings Theatre as a part of a Ukulele Choir, in the amazing JP Hoe Hoe Hoe Holiday Show.

 Right now I try to focus most of my "spare time" (haha) on my own art, and on hosting the Artist-Teacher Group at Mentoring Artists for Women's Art.
 It is a group of visual artists who are also instructors or teachers - sort of a 'self-help' group for professionals who spend so much time helping others express themselves that they find it challenging to make time for their own art making!
-We have had a number of exhibitions of our work around Winnipeg.
+Each fall we have had an exhibitions of our work.